ammmze/DeployMint/README.md

 This is only applicable to single-site mode (when in multi-site mode, we use the blogs as defined by current wordpress network).
 In single-site mode, we need to define the blogs that should be available to us.

 * Enter the name for the blog (currently doesn't really do anything for you, since we still just show the url)
-* Optionaly ignore SSL certificate errors when making an XML-RPC request.
+* Optionally ignore SSL certificate errors when making an XML-RPC request.
 * Enter the Blog URL.
 You may optionally omit the 'http://' portion.
 If omitted, we will use 'https://'